If you live in Louisiana and are or soon will become eligible for Medicare, you may be wondering what your options are.

 - be of any age and have certain qualifying disabilities

-- be of any age and have end stage renal disease (kidney failure that has progressed to the point of needing dialysis or a kidney transplant)
+- be of any age and have end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS)

 Your initial Medicare enrollment period begins 3 months before your 65th birthday and lasts for 3 months after it.

-You can enroll in Medicare Advantage plans in Louisiana during the yearly open enrollment period, which lasts from January 1 through March 31.
+You can enroll in Medicare Advantage plans in Louisiana during the yearly Medicare Advantage open enrollment period, which lasts from January 1 through March 31.
+You can also change your plan options during Medicare open enrollment from October 15 through December 7.

 When choosing a Medicare plan, it’s important to think about your unique health needs.
 You may want to consider some of these questions: